-5 Takeaways From The First Democratic Debate
+5 Takeaways From The 1st Democratic Debate

 Warren needed to be consistent, and she was.
 Klobuchar is still in the conversation and had a couple of good moments.
 But former Rep. Beto O'Rourke shared the middle of the stage with Warren; he needed a good debate, but struggled at times.

 He often looked overshadowed, and his lack of policy specifics was glaring, especially standing next to Warren.
-It was that way right from the start when the moderator asked him whether he supported a marginal tax rate of 70% on high-income earners making $10 million a year or more.
+It was that way right from the start when the moderator asked him whether he supports a marginal tax rate of 70% on high-income earners making $10 million a year or more.
 He deflected and started speaking in Spanish three sentences later.

 Later, O'Rourke had a hard time defending himself on immigration policy against his fellow Texan, Julián Castro, who had a strong debate, speaking for marginalized people and communities.
 It's always especially damning when a candidate plays into a narrative of them that's already out there — and for O'Rourke, that rap is that he's light on policy specifics.